The Plants Map Plant Finder search tool launched on August 18, 2018.

 - By description: This will allow you to search for keywords, terms or phrases within a plant story such as cut flowers, great in containers, long bloom season, etc.

-Filters will include: purpose, botanical name, category, classification, growing preferences, characteristics such as size, flower color, and other attributes.
+- Filters include: purpose, category, classification, growing preferences, characteristics, and other attributes.

-- Plants to visit: These will be plants from only organization profiles that have indicated in their profile that they are a public landscape.
+- Plants to visit: These plants are only from organization profiles that have indicated in their profile that they are a public landscape.

 - Plants of interest: These plants will have the most unique and authentic stories provided by the users.